Nwakaeme, Koita, Kouassi, and Djaniny win Super Lig title with Trabzonspor | Goal.com

 Nevertheless, Dorukhan Tokoz restored Trabzonspor’s lead in the 62nd minute through Abdulkadir Omur.
 Again, it was Omur who supplied the last pass.

-Interestingly, this is the first time the African quartet would be lifting the Turkish elite division title.
+Interestingly, this is the first time the African quartet lifted the Turkish elite division title.

-For his contributions, Nigeria’s Nwakaeme - who was an unused substitute against Antalyaspor - featured in 27 games while scoring11 times.
-Meanwhile, Cape Verde international Djaniny, Cote d’Ivoire’s Kouassi and Guinea’s Koita accounted for (27, 8, and 15 appearances respectively).
+For his contributions, Nigeria’s Nwakaeme - who was an unused substitute against Antalyaspor - featured in 27 games while scoring 11 times.
+Meanwhile, Cape Verde international Djaniny, Cote d’Ivoire’s Kouassi and Guinea’s Koita accounted for 27, eight, and 15 appearances, respectively.

 Meanwhile, former Cote d’Ivoire and Trabzonspor star Didier Zokora went on social media to celebrate his former team’s triumph.
 “Champions Trabzonspor,” the 41-year-old tweeted.